Isaiah 7:14 Therefore the Lord himself will give you a sign:

 Prepare for the Coming of Christ

 This week in Advent, we honor the prophets for their preparation and courage.
-Read along with me in this second week of Advent.
 Click here for the Advent Guide for Week Two.